-Republicans are trusted more on Job Creation and Fighting Terrorism.
-Democrats have the edge on Economic Inequality, the Environment, Civil Rights, Fighting Poverty, and Abortion.
+Republicans are trusted more on Job Creation, Fighting Terrorism.
+Democrats have the edge on Economic Inequality, the Environment, Civil Rights, and Fighting Poverty.

 Americans continue to rate the U.S. health care system poorly.
 Most, however, rate their own health, medical care, and insurance coverage as good or excellent.
 Survey results consistently show that voters want more health care choice and strongly reject the idea of requiring everyone to get coverage through the federal government.